-Debating if you should have back surgery for your Montreal chronic low back pain?
+Debating whether to undergo back surgery for your Montreal chronic low back pain?
 That's a smart decision.
-You should scrutinize all your choices.
-Dr. Hoang's Chiropractic Clinic works with lower back pain patients all the time who are doing the same thing.
+You want to scrutinize all your options.
+Dr. Hoang's Chiropractic Clinic sees lower back pain patients all the time who are doing the same thing.

-Many Montreal lower back pain patients hear from well-intentioned people that they should have back surgery if they have back pain.
-Some take action on that advice and go to the spine surgeon.
+Many Montreal lower back pain patients hear from well-meaning folks that they should have back surgery if they have back pain.
+Some act on that advice and go to the spine surgeon.
 Then they hear from one surgeon that they should have back surgery that involves fusion.
-Then a different surgeon recommends surgery without fusion.
+Then another recommends surgery without fusion.
 Then that same back pain patient comes to our Montreal chiropractic office and hears about our conservative, non-surgical approach for relief.
 What is a chronic low back pain patient to do?

 So what should you, the chronic low back pain patient, do?
 Talk with Dr. Hoang's Chiropractic Clinic.
 We're here to help you sort through your options and get you set with our Montreal non-surgical approach to relieving your back pain.
 Contact us now!